mwgabby-li/Mab/ReadMe.md

 * Support trailing base notation for numbers, rather than prefix.
   * `1000 b2`, for example.
 * Enumerations.
-* Report differences in AST based on hash of parser bytecode rather than text hash.
-  * Text hash is sensitive to formatting, comments, and other irrelevant modifications.
-  * `string.dump()` seems promising?
+* For version hashing, strip irrelevant information like comments and whitespace out of the file first.
+  * Considered using hash of Lua bytecode, but it's not portable and not stable across versions.
 * Type aliases: numeral:type number; true or false:type boolean.
-  * Interesting problem, now maybe function parameter lists will need to have commas.
+  * Interesting problem, if I do this, maybe function parameter lists will need to have commas.

 #### Hard
-* First-class functions.
-  * Mab's syntax was designed around doing this.
 * Proper tail recursion.
   * With keyword, so it can be verified with an error that it's working.
 * Much more robust type inference.